Setting the right fuses to enable debugging

 General considerations

 Sometimes it may be necessary to change a few fuses before debugging is possible.
 Some of the fuses will be taken care of by the GDB server, provided PyAvrOCD is asked to manage these fuses by a command line option, e.g., --manage all, when invoking the GDB server.
-One can also specify individually which resources to manage.
-There are the following resources:
+The --manage all option is the default for the Arduino IDE 2.
+However, one can instead specify individually which resources to manage:

-If you want to leave all the fuse management to PyAvrOCD, then specify --manage all, which is the default with Arduino IDE2.
-If you want to play it safe, you can instead manage these fuses and the lockbits manually using a fuse setting program such as avrdude.
-Note that changing the set of managed fuses from one invocation to the next will affect debugWIRE targets only when the target is not in debugWIRE mode.
+If you want to leave all the fuse management to PyAvrOCD, then specify --manage all.
+If you want to play it safe instead, you can manage these fuses and the lockbits manually using a fuse setting program such as avrdude.

 Preparing a debugWIRE target